 Measures the number of emergency room visits per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients who saw functional improvements, such as with activities of daily living.
+This is the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.

 - University of Mississippi Medical Center- GrenadaAcute Care Hospitals 0.17 miles away960 Avent Drive Grenada Mississippi 38901Government - State(662) 227-7000